alekfrohlich/albi/gro_parser.md

 Develop a parser for the gro programming language with focus on generating equivalent smol\sbml (or other) markup representations.

+## Methodology:

+We're definitely going with a top-down approach here.
+There isn't enough time to read the entirety of the dragon book in parallel with flex & bison.
+In conclusion, low-level stuff is going to be an aside plate, not main course.

 ## Learning Schedule

 ### weeks 5-8